Desbeers/Make-Books/sample book/00 02 Installation.md

 ## Add the scripts to your `$PATH`

 The folder `/terminal` has the shell scripts to make the books.
-It’s handy to have this folder in your `$PATH`; saving you a lot of typing.
+It’s handy to have this folder in your `$PATH` if you run the scripts from the `command line`; saving you a lot of typing.

 On my Mac, I dropped a file containing the full path to the scripts: \
 `/Users/Desbeers/Documents/Leesvoer/scripts/terminal` into the folder `/etc/paths.d`.
 That did the job for me.